Ekurhuleni electricity charges and tariffs explained

-Ekhureleni Electricity Charges and Tariffs prepaid and postpaid including free units.
+Ekurhuleni Electricity Charges and Tariffs, prepaid and postpaid.

-Here we explain the differences between post-paid and pre-paid electricity as well as tariff A and B, in Ekhureleni.
+Here we explain the differences between post-paid and pre-paid electricity as well as tariff A and B.

-With post-paid, you use electricity and you pay for your usage at the end of the month, or thereabouts.
+With post-paid you use electricity, and you pay for your usage at the end of the month.

 With pre-paid, you pay-as-you-go.

-The tariffs are the same in each payment scheme.
+The cost of electricity is the same in each payment scheme.

 Tariff A (Post-paid and Pre-paid)